 The Board Members must ensure the financial stability of the Niagara Peninsula Conservation Authority.
 While the CAO/Secretary-Treasurer provides day-to-day leadership in fiscal affairs, the Board bears the ultimate responsibility for financial soundness.
-This includes approving an annual budget, receiving and approving reports on financial performance of the Niagara Peninsula Conservation Authority, and ensuring policies are in place for financial soundness.
+This includes approving an annual budget, receiving and approving reports on financial performance of the Niagara Peninsula Conservation Authority, ensuring policies are in place for financial soundness and approving the annual audit.